 Dillon is a popular community in both the summer and winter for those exploring the Summit County area.
-It’s most known for the giant Lake Dillon, which sits between Dillon and Frisco.
+It’s most known for the giant Dillon Reservoir, which sits between Dillon and Frisco.

-The town of Dillon used to be located at the very center, of the deepest spot of Lake Dillon.
-Back in the late 1800s, whenever new communities are built, they would usually find a place where rivers are near, and this spot is where the three rivers intersect.
-The first few constructed properties in Dillon was a stop and trading post.
-They built a couple of cabins, but very few.
+The original town of Dillon was located at the very center of the deepest part of the Dillon Reservoir.
+Back in the late 1800s whenever new communities are built, they would usually find a place where rivers are near.
+This spot is where three rivers intersect, so they began to construct the first few properties in Dillon and develop it as a trading post.

 The town was named after prospector Tom Dillon who incorporated it in 1883.
-However, because of the reservoir filling up, they had to relocate twice, and both times, they aimed to be closer to railroads around the area.
+However, because of the reservoir filling up, the town had to relocate two times.
+Each time they aimed to be closer to railroads around the area.
 Historic townsites that used to be close to the Blue River Valley, Snake River, and Tenmile Creek, had then been known as “Old Dillon.”

 Soon the Denver Water flowed into town.
-The townsfolk were notified that they had to sell their properties and leave town.
+The town’s population was notified that they had to sell their properties and leave.
 Denver Water was very aggressive in beginning construction for the dam at that time.
 It was completed in 1963.